BiAY

 Consider the advantages of reading the One Year Chronological Bible

-1) You are reading the Bible in the order that it was written, the way that it was written.
-Hey, that makes sense to me!
+1) You are reading the Bible in the order that it was written, the way that it was written, which makes sense.

-2) In the canonical order, you read the prophetic books long after you read the time in which the prophets lived.
-With the One Year Chronological Bible, you read the prophetical books in the historical period of their time.
+2) With the One Year Chronological Bible, you read the prophets (Isaiah, Jeremiah, and others) in the historical period of their time.

-5) Likewise, the letters of Paul are mixed in with the history of Acts, and they fall during the time when he would have written them.
+5) Likewise, the letters of Paul are mixed in with the history of Acts.
 They are not disjointed books, but rather they are integrated with Paul's life.

 6) The New Living Translation (NLT) is easy to read, which helps for a quick understanding of difficult texts and requires little time trudging through difficult words.